Welcome to Linux InstallFest!

 Replacing current OS with Ubuntu

 Warning: This method will delete your Windows partition.
-Please make sure you have made a backup of all the data you do not want to loose.
+Please make sure you have made a backup of all the data you do not want to lose.

 Step 1 (Preparation)

 You'll get an ISO file, which is a disk image.
 You need to flash this to a USB drive, using an imager tool.
-The Raspberry Pi foundation keeps an up-to-date list of imagers for Windows, however, we recommend Etcher.
-Rufus is another good ISO burner.
+The Raspberry Pi foundation keeps an up-to-date list of imagers for Windows, however, we recommend Rufus.
+Warning: Flashing a USB drive will overwrite any data currently on the USB.
+Please make sure to backup any data you do not wish to lose.

 Step 2 (Boot)